Roger Morris (British Army officer): After the war

 It was subsequently shown in court that by prenuptial agreement the Morris share of the Philipse Patent was vested in their children and had not been reached by the bill of attainder.
 However, a gambit by millionaire John Jacob Astor provided something of a windfall for the Philipse-Morris heirs, but failed to bring him its desired long term rental income.
-In 1809 he bought the interest of the heirs of Morris for this property for £20,000 sterling and brought suit against the State.
-After Mary Philipse Morris died in 1825 Astor attempted to collect rents on the lands, but intermediate owners who had previously purchased lands from the NY Commission of Forfeiture refused to pay and Astor tried to evict them.
-A compromise was reached in 1828 when NY State agreed to compensate Astor for the reversionary rights, which, with costs, amounted to $561,500 when paid in 1832.
+In 1809 he bought the interest of the Morris heirs in their share of the Patent, Henry, Joanna, and Maria, for £20,000 sterling, payable upon their mother's death; he then brought suit against the State of New York.
+After Mary Philipse Morris died in 1825 Astor attempted to collect rents on the lands, but intermediate owners who had previously purchased lands from the New York Commission of Forfeiture refused to pay and Astor tried to evict them.
+A compromise was reached in 1828 when New York State agreed to compensate Astor for the reversionary rights, which, with costs, amounted to $561,500 when paid in 1832.

 Morris died in York, England on 13 September 1794, at age 77.
-His wife died in York at the age of 96.
+His wife died in York at the age of 95.
 A monument is erected over their graves at St Saviour's Church there.

-Family
+Offspring

+The Morrises had two sons, Amherst and Henry, and three daughters, Joanna, Maria, and Margaret, by the marriage.

+Margaret died at age 2 in 1766.